← Illusions in the Boardroom

 “Fake products” carry all the governance artefacts of a real product but have no boundary that corresponds to anything in the system.
 For an audit committee chair, a fake product is a capital allocation that cannot be traced to a productive unit.

-The product review is held monthly.
-Each product owner presents to the CPO and a panel of senior stakeholders.
-The product owner for “Customer Engagement” presents third.
-His slides show a funnel, a set of KPIs, and a roadmap with six items colour-coded by quarter.
-The presentation is fluent, the narrative confident.
-Customer Engagement is growing, retention is improving, and the team has successfully delivered twelve features this quarter.
+The product review is held monthly, each product owner presenting to the CPO and a panel of senior stakeholders.
+The owner of “Customer Engagement” presents third: a funnel, a set of KPIs, a roadmap colour-coded by quarter, fluent and confident.
+Customer Engagement is growing, retention is improving, and the team delivered twelve features this quarter.

 ...